a cell phone on a bench

 Test and Iterate

-We iteratively conducted A/B design testing with trainers to validate which feedback mechanisms most effectively increased trainer engagement.
+We iteratively conducted A/B design testing for 'user selection' feature and user testing with trainers to validate which feedback mechanisms most effectively increased trainer engagement.

 Designing for All Stakeholders